 Physically it was a bit of a struggle for me, but that was more than compensated by the time we spent as a family.
-Hanging out together, all 5 of us on a trampoline ( trust me I wasn’t jumping !!!!) that I thought was going to collapse at any second.
+Hanging out together, all 5 of us on a trampoline ( trust me I wasn’t jumping!) that I thought was going to collapse at any second.
 Taking turns to row around the pond.
 Discovering semi-wild farm cats and their kittens in the hay barn – sooo cute.
-Spending time with our Devon family’s, both in church and on the farm.
+And spending time with our Devon families, both in church and on the farm.
 Yet most of all being together Feastingand Having Fun!!!!!

 Firstly I have to give complete credit to Nigella for inspiring this scrumptious Raspberry Chocolate Pavlova.

 While staying in our gorgeous Barn in the middle of nowhere Pip had invited us to share a meal with her and her wonderful hubby Sailor Man and their daughter Leggy Lou!

 Pip would be cooking Lasagne and I offered to do pudding!!